Opens a file for input or output.

 You must open a file before any I/O operation can be performed on it.
 FileOpen allocates a buffer for I/O to the file and determines the mode of access to use with the buffer.

-Security Note When writing to files, an application may need to create a file if the file to which it is trying to write does not exist.
+When writing to a file, an application may need to create a file, if the file to which it is trying to write does not exist.
 To do so, it needs permission for the directory in which the file is to be created.
-However, if the file specified by FileName does exist, the application only needs Write permission to the file itself.
-Wherever possible, it is more secure to create the file during deployment and only grant Write permission to that file, rather than to the entire directory.
-It is also more secure to write data to user directories than to the root directory or the Program Files directory.
+However, if the file specified by FileName does exist, the application needs Write permission only to the file itself.
+Wherever possible, to help improve security, create the file during deployment and grant Write permission to that file only, rather than to the entire directory.
+To help improve security, write data to user directories rather than to the root directory or the Program Files directory.

 The channel to open can be found using the FreeFile() function.

 This example illustrates various uses of the FileOpen function to enable input and output to a file.

 The following code opens the file TestFile in Input mode.

 This example opens the file in Binary mode for writing operations only.